-393 Government, Joint Safeguarding Strategy, November 2017, available at: http://bit.ly/2mXriMd.
+&lt;sup>396 Refugee Council Children's Section Advice Project, available at: http://bit.ly/2F9wTmS.

-394 Letter to the Chair of the Education Select Committee, June 2019, available at: https://bit.ly/37Aj8wg lies with the local authority where the child is first identified.
+Some local authorities, such as those with a port of entry and immigration control within their boundary, have become responsible for a disproportionate number of unaccompanied children, as the responsibility lies with the local authority where the child is first identified.
 When numbers started to rise in 2015-2016, particularly around the port of Dover, some local authorities, particularly Kent, reported that they were finding it difficult to look after them appropriately and asked other local authorities to offer placements for them.
 The Immigration Act 2016 included provision for the legal transfer of responsibility from the initial local authority to a second local authority that has volunteered to take over the care.
-Initially possible only in England; in 2018 the government extended it to Scotland, Wales and Northern Ireland.396 A protocol, along with information and advice for social workers is available on the ADCS website.397 Funding is provided to local authorities for the care of unaccompanied children and those who have left care but are still the responsibility of the local authority.398
+Initially possible only in England; in 2018 the government extended it to Scotland, Wales and Northern Ireland.
+Funding is provided to local authorities for the care of unaccompanied children and those who have left care but are still the responsibility of the local authority.